-- Sugar Sweet Cosmetics offers a selection of selection of mink lashes, including queen 3D lashes.
+- Sugar Sweet Cosmetics offers a selection of selection of mink strip lashes, including queen 3D lashes.

-- The Lash Firm offers a large selection of strip eyelashes made of high quality polysynthetic fibers.
+- The Lash Firm offers a large selection of strip eyelashes in addition to trio bundles.

 - Vickzinoo Collections offers a selection of trio set eyelashes made with natural fibers.

 In reviewing these companies and products, I hope you find eyelashes to suit your needs.

 ALSO, Shop With Leslie is offering a Premium Content section with Buying Guides and Sales Information.
 You will find 1000+ inexpensive and fabulous items for $25.00 and less from black owned companies.
 That is 300+ items for $10.00 and less, 200+ items from $10.01 to $15.00, and 500+ items from $15.01 to $25.00.
 Great sales at 50% off are also posted.
 We do the legwork so you don’t have to!
 There will be updates and posts throughout the year.
 You can sign up HERE for the low cost of $4.95 per year.
 Or consider the following.Buy me a coffee

 Follow our Blog